 The level of network access a visitor has is set by the host university and may vary from one university to the next.
-More information about the Eduroam service can be found on the Information Services network and wireless web pages.
+More information about the eduroam service can be found on the network and wireless web pages.

 Information literacy training

-The toolkits contain links to subject specific resources and tutorials and guides to support the use of these resources.
+The toolkit contain links to subject specific resources and tutorials and guides to support the use of these resources.